diegoulloao/ioquake3-server-gcloud/README.md

 ./q3s deploy
 ```

+**Now is live on Google Cloud** 🌐

+---

+**Important:**

+You only need to do this process once, after that, you will need to rebuild the image only if changes are applied to your `server.cnf` file.

+Next time you want to run your server locally just use the `./q3s start` command.

-# 6. Erase server from Google Cloud
+# 6. Erase server from Google Cloud ⭕

 To erase your server completely, run the following command: